nami-kaze/Rolling-Dice/README.md

 # How to start
 In terminal:
-Run- npm install
+Run- 1. npm install
-Run- npm run dev
+2. npm run dev